 Students may be admitted to the program with deficiencies (prerequisites not yet completed).
 Identified deficiency items must be removed prior to enrollment in any graduate coursework.
 Courses taken to remove deficiencies may be at the undergraduate or graduate level.
 Credits earned to remove deficiencies will not count toward the degree requirements for the MS in Computer Science.

-Online graduate programs at UW-Whitewater are a superior value at $678 USD per credit for the 2023-24 academic year — whether you are a Wisconsin resident, an out-of-state student, or international student.
+This graduate program at UW-Whitewater are a superior value at $708 USD per credit for the 2024-25 academic year — whether you are a Wisconsin resident, an out-of-state student, or an international student within the major.
+Additional fees and non-resident tuition may apply to other courses.

 If you compare our graduate tuition to other schools who offer online classes, you will find that this per-credit price is quite reasonable.